Symptoms of a Root Canal Infection Spread

 Broken Tooth Root Exposed

 When a root becomes exposed, your tooth may begin to hurt or feel sensitive when eating.
 Hot, cold, or sweet foods may cause intense discomfort.
-Roots can become exposed from an injury or from receding gums.
+Roots can become exposed from an injury or receding gums.
 If a tooth breaks, it can also expose the root.
-You can break a tooth when you have an injury to your face, or by biting down on something hard.
+You can break a tooth when you have an injury to your face or by biting down on something hard.

 Root Canal Temporary Filling

 It is important to get a tooth sealed up to keep bacteria out.
-The first part of your tooth root canal involves the cleaning out of your tooth.
+The first part of your tooth root canal involves cleaning your tooth.
 Dentists usually wait to apply the permanent filling and crown.
 You may, however, go home with a temporary filling to keep bacteria out.
 If you have a severe infection, your dentist may leave the tooth open for a short time.
 This method ensures that the infection does not get sealed inside your tooth.